-- For the purpose of our audit we used overall Group materiality of \$2.2 million, which represents approximately 2.5% of the Group's earnings before interest, tax, depreciation and amortisation (EBITDA). - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group EBITDA as the benchmark because, in our view, it is a key metric used to measure the performance of the Group. - We utilised a 2.5% (of EBITDA) threshold based on our professional judgement, noting it is within the range of commonly acceptable EBITDA related materiality thresholds.
+Materiality Audit scope For the purpose of our audit we used overall Group . materiality of \$2.5 million, which represents approximately 2.5% of the Group's earnings before interest, tax, depreciation and amortisation (EBITDA). inherently uncertain future events.
+We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole.

+- We chose Group EBITDA as the benchmark because, in our view, it is a key metric used to measure the performance of the Group. - We utilised a 2.5% (of EBITDA) threshold based on our professional judgement, noting it is within the range of commonly acceptable EBITDA related materiality thresholds.